RealAlexOfori/HTMLandCSS/week_01/day_3/03_passing_unit_tests/passing_unit_tests.md

 There will be a few things in this file that you aren't familiar with.
 For one, it's written using a class.
 We won't worry about this too much as we won't be expecting you to create a test file of your own for the time being.
 For now, the focus will be on reading and understanding a test file so that you can write the code required to pass the tests and run the tests to make sure that your code works.

-Near the top of the file, you will see the `setUp` function.
-This function defines the data that we will be available for us to work with within in our tests.
-This data will be fed into our functions so that we can test the results.
-The `setUp` function will run before each of our tests, ensuring that our data is in exactly the same state every time each test runs.

-Below the `setUp` function you will see a number of tests.
+In this file you'll see a number of functions (defined by the `def` keyword) which are our tests.
 Each one is currently marked with the `@unittest.skip` decorator, meaning that they wouldn't run if we were to run our tests.
 This will allow us to unskip and work on a single test at a time.

-We will write the code to pass these tests in a separate file, `src/record_store.py`.
+We will write the code to pass these tests in a separate file, `src/functions.py`.

 How do we run our tests?